-Page 11 of 25 TRC Poultry enquiry for chicken feet and chicken middle joint wings starting at 10 containers , WC Potential dairy investor \$1,200 ALL (except WC) MOU with a potential investor around a bio-energy opportunity for cotton \$3,200 \$12,800 ALL NSW Regional Economic Development (DPC) Investment Attraction Training \$8,000 ALL Small and Medium Enterprises Export Hub application to develop and support the network of exporters in the Namoi region.
-CONTRACT OF THE PROPERTY OF TH \$5,000 \$40,000 \$22,500 \$69,334 ALL Trade and Investment Strategy Projects Project 1 - Ningbo Government Mission Project 1 - Sinda Foods Visit Project 3 - China Study Tour for Exporters Project 4 - Cynthia Dearin Export Ready Workshop Planning and Prioritisation Inter-governmental Collaboration Advocance and Leadershin Water for the Future \$8,000 \$20,000 ALL Trade and Investment Strategy \$25,750 \$14,010 ALL Certification and training opportunities for collaboration and best practice across water operations. \$4,000 \$20,000 , \$6,000 ALL Water for the Future Strategic Regional Project planning and documents, selection of consultants and contract ting of consultants. \$1,500 ALL Community consultations representations Farm Household Assistance Review \$10,000 \$10,000 ALL Canberra Advocacy event - representation to Ministers and advisors for education, local Government and regional development, energy, trade and investment, drought and local Members of Parliament and discussions with the Regional Australia Institute.
-Advocacy and Leadership \$28,000 ALL NSW Joint Organisation Executive Officer and Chairs Network LPSC Support for the Thriving Small Towns initiative under the Regional Leadership Executive \$5,000 , \$285,000 ALL Increasing resilience to Climate Change to manage the impact of reduced water availability on gravel roads and the potential use of waste water. \$8,000 ALL New England North West Regional Plan 2036 - monitoring committee and project liaison for the Joint Organisation, completed projects includes: Prepare a Regional Intensive Agribusiness Strategy to foster ongoing investment, specify guidelines for intensive agriculture and food processing and map suitable future precincts for these uses.
-Map important agricultural land and develop guidelines to support the implementation of the important agricultural land and develop develop through local plans.
+Page 11 of 25 TRC Poultry enquiry for chicken feet and chicken middle joint wings starting at 10 containers WC Potential dairy investor , \$1,200 , ALL (except WC) MOU with a potential investor around a bio-energy opportunity for cotton \$3,200 \$12,800 ALL NSW Regional Economic Development (DPC) Investment Attraction Training · \$8,000 1 ALL Small and Medium Enterprises Export Hub application to develop and support the network of exporters in the Namoi region.
+Process and reader such \$5,000 \$40,000 \$22,500 \$69,334 ALL Trade and Investment Strategy Projects Project 1 - Ningbo Government Mission Project 2 - Sinda Foods Visit Project 3 - China Study Tour for Exporters Project 4 - Cynthia Dearin Export Ready Workshop Planning and Prioritisation Inter-governmental Collaboration Advocary and Leadershin Water for the Future \$8,000 \$20,000 ALL Trade and Investment Strategy \$25,750 \$14,010 ALL Certification and training opportunities for collaboration and best practice across water operations. \$4,000 \$20,000 \$6,000 ALL Water for the Future Strategic Regional Project planning and documents, selection of consultants and contract ting of consultants.
+1 \$1,500 1 ALL Community consultations representations Farm Household Assistance Review \$10,000 \$10,000 ALL Canberra Advocacy event - representation to Ministers and advisors for education, Local Government and regional development, energy, trade and investment, drought and Local Members of Parliament and discussions with the Regional Australia Institute.
+Advocacy and Leadership 1 \$28,000 ı ALL NSW Joint Organisation Executive Officer and Chairs Network LPSC Support for the Thriving Small Towns initiative under the Regional Leadership Executive \$5,000 \$285,000 ALL Increasing resilience to Climate Change to manage the impact of reduced water availability on gravel roads and the potential use of waste water. \$8,000 ALL New England North West Regional Plan 2036 - monitoring committee and project liaison for the Joint Organisation, completed projects include: Prepare a Regional Intensive Agribusiness Strategy to foster ongoing investment, specify guidelines for intensive agriculture and food processing and map suitable future precincts for these uses.
+Map important agricultural land and develop guidelines to support the implementation of the important agricultural land mapping through local plans.
 Deliver an annual New England North West Housing and Land Monitor Prepare guidelines for local housing strategies that will provide guidance on planning for local affordable housing needs.
-Inter-governmental Collaboration Water for the Future Enabled and Connected Infrastructure Engaged People seeking Skills for the Future \$6,000 , ALL New England North West Regional Economic Development Sub-Committee \$12,000 , ALL New England North West Regional Leadership Executive \$300,000 ALL $Establishment\ grant\ for\ the\ Joint\ Organisation\ of\ Councils\ from\ the\ NSW\ Government\ through\ the\ Office\ of\ Local\ Government.$ \$16,000 \$32,000 \$12,000 ALL 2018-2021 year strategic regional plan and priorities.
+Inter-governmental Collaboration Water for the Future Enabled and Connected Infrastructure Engaged People seeking Skills for the Future \$6,000 ALL New England North West Regional Economic Development Sub-Committee \$12,000 ALL New England North West Regional Leadership Executive \$300,000 ALL Establishment grant for the Joint Organisation of Councils from the NSW Government through the Office of Local Government. \$16,000 \$32,000 \$12,000 ALL 2018-2021 year strategic regional plan and priorities.
 2018-2019 Annual Business Plan.
-Strategic Regional Plan and priorities Not proceeding Pending Member Councils Contribution Executive Officer and grant funding) and grant funding) Completed or Ongoing (includes annual MEMBER BENEFIT ACTIVITY AND DESCRIPTION ALIGNMENT TO KEY FUNCTIONS ALIGNMENT TO THE STRATEGIC REGIONAL PRIORITIES STATUS STAFF INVESTMENT (Based on \$200 per hour x five for the Executive Officer.)
-IN-KIND VALUE TO JE TO
+Strategic Regional Plan and priorities Not proceeding Completed or Ongoing Pending Member Councils Contribution Executive Officer (includes annual budget expenditure and grant funding) (includes annual budget expenditure and grant funding) MEMBER BENEFIT ACTIVITY AND DESCRIPTION ALIGNMENT TO KEY FUNCTIONS ALIGNMENT TO THE STRATEGIC REGIONAL PRIORITIES STATUS STAFF INVESTMENT (Based on \$200 per hour x five for the Executive Officer.) \$200 per hou Executive Offi IN-KIND VALUE TO CASH VALUE TO